 Command Description IPMANAGER1 IPMANAGER2 Note: This AT command is only usable if the Dynamic DNS Service type is set to IP Manager ^a .
 Query or set a FQDN or IP address of the IP server to send IP change notifications to.
 You can configure two independent IP Manager servers.
-ATIPMANAGER[n]? to query ATIPMANAGER[n]=SERVER to set. n=1-First IP Manager server n=2-Second IP Manager server SERVER=Server FQDN or IP address Note: You can disable updates to a server by setting blank entry (e.g., "ATIPMANAGER1=").
+ATIPMANAGER[n]? to query ATIPMANAGER[n]=SERVER to set. • n=1-First IP Manager server • n=2-Second IP Manager server • SERVER=Server FQDN or IP address Note: You can disable updates to a server by setting blank entry (e.g., "ATIPMANAGER1=").
 IPMGRKEY1 IPMGRKEY2 Note: This AT command is only usable if the Dynamic DNS Service type is set to IP Manager ^a .
 Query or set the 128-bit password/key used to authenticate the IP update notifications.
 If the key's value is all zeros, a default key is used.
 If all the bytes in the key are set to FF, then no key is used (i.e., the IP change notifications will not be authenticated).
-ATIPMGRKEY[n]? to query ATIPMANAGER[n]=KEY to set n=1-First IP Manager server n=2-Second IP Manager server KEY=128-bit key in hexadecimal [32 hex characters] !DMODUDDATE4 IPMGRUPDATE1 IPMGRUPDATE2 Note: This AT command is only usable if the Dynamic DNS Service type is set to IP Manager ^a .
+ATIPMGRKEY[n]? to query ATIPMANAGER[n]=KEY to set • n=1-First IP Manager server • n=2-Second IP Manager server • KEY=128-bit key in hexadecimal [32 hex characters] IPMGRUPDATE1 IPMGRUPDATE2 Note: This AT command is only usable if the Dynamic DNS Service type is set to IP Manager ^a .
 Query or set the interval (in minutes) to send an IP update notification to the corresponding server.
 This occurs even if the IP address of the device does not change.
 If the value is set to 0, then periodic updates are not issued (i.e., IP change notifications is only be sent when the IP actually changes).
-ATIPMGRUPDATE[n] to query ATIPMGRUPDATE[n]=INTERVAL to set • n=0-Disables the update interval (updates only on changes) • n=1-First IP Manager server • n=2-Second IP Manager server • INTERVAL=1-255-interval (in minutes) to send an update
+ATIPMGRUPDATE[n] to query ATIPMGRUPDATE[n]=INTERVAL to set • n=0-Disables the update interval (updates only on changes) • n=1-First IP Manager server n=2-Second IP Manager server INTERVAL=1-255-interval (in minutes) to send an update

-Note: This AT command is only usable if ATDYNDNS is set to 10 (IP Manager ^a).
+Command Description MODEMNAME Note: This AT command is only usable if ATDYNDNS is set to 10 (IP Manager ^a).
 Query or set the device name used by IP Manager.
 (This name is displayed on the Status > Home page.)
 ATMODEMNAME? to query ATMODEMNAME=NAME to set (up to 20 characters long) NAME=device name (for example, mydevice) The value in DOMAIN provides the domain zone to add to this name.
-Example: If MODEMNAME=mydevice and DOMAIN=eairlink.com, the device's Query or set the device name used by IP Manager.
-(This name is displayed on the Status > Home page.)
-ATMODEMNAME? to query ATMODEMNAME=NAME to set (up to 20 characters long) NAME=device name (for example, mydevice) The value in DOMAIN provides the domain zone to add to this name.
-Status > Home page.)
-ATMODEMNAME? to query ATMODEMNAME=NAME to set (up to 20 characters long) NAME=device name (for example, mydevice) The value in DOMAIN provides the domain zone to add to this name.
-NAME=device name (for example, mydevice) The value in DOMAIN provides the domain zone to add to this name.
-The value in DOMAIN provides the domain zone to add to this name. · fully qualified domain name is mydevice.eairlink.com.
+Example: If MODEMNAME=mydevice and DOMAIN=eairlink.com, the device's fully qualified domain name is mydevice.eairlink.com.
 Tip: Each device using IP Manager needs a unique name.
 I.e., two devices cannot both be called "mydevice".
 One could be named "mydevice1" while the other could be named "mydevice2".
-This command and AT+CMGL enable you to manage incoming SMS messages.
+SMS +CMGD This command and AT+CMGL enable you to manage incoming SMS messages.
 To use these commands, the SMS mode must be set to Outbound Only.
-(See SMS Modes on page 227.)
+(See SMS Modes on page 266.)
 Use AT+CMGD to delete SMS messages.
 AT+CMGD= <index>[,flag]</index> where: <index> is the index number of the message</index> <flag> is:</flag> 0=Delete stored SMS messages with the indicated index number(s).
 This is the default value.
 1=Ignore the value of the index and delete all SMS messages whose status is "received read".
 2=Ignore the value of the index and delete all SMS messages whose status is: received read stored unsent 3=Ignore the value of the index and delete all SMS messages whose status is: received read stored unsent stored sent 4=Ignore the value of the index and delete all SMS messages.